thatrandomfrenchdude/Compute-Edge-AI-Overview-Workshop-111825/README.md

-# American Airlines Edge AI Workshop
+# Compute Edge AI Overview Workshop

 Host: Nick Debeurre<br>
 Date: 11-18-2025

 ## Overview
 This workshop is designed to introduce participants to the fundamentals of edge AI, focusing on practical applications and hands-on experience.
-Participants will learn how to deploy AI models on edge devices, optimize performance, and integrate with cloud services through the lens of the Snapdragon X Elite.
+Participants will learn how to deploy AI models on edge devices and optimize performance through the lens of the Snapdragon X Elite.

 ## Schedule
 - **10:00 AM - 10:15 AM**: Intro/Setup/Welcome